 What does this have to do with us?
 Well for starters, we have a few fans of the show in the office who had been following the campaign with some interest.
 We’d all had a chuckle at the lengths people were going to in order to support their favourite show.
 Then we got an email from one of the organisers of the campaign.
 Their request was simple: we want to send the Rocinante (the ship on which much of the show is set) into space.
 How much will it cost and how fast can you make it happen?

 Most of our corporate projects are scheduled in terms of weeks, not hours, but we’re never ones to shy away from a challenge.
 The #.SaveTheExpanse campaign had already begun a crowdfunder to raise the cash for a launch and maintaining the momentum was vital for the future of the show.
-We get a model of the Rocinante shipped to our office, building a mount for it on half-scribbled dimensions sent late at night, built a payload and then petitioned our contacts at the Civil Aviation Authority for a fast turnaround on clearance to launch.
+We got a model of the Rocinante shipped to our office, built a mount for it on half-scribbled dimensions sent late at night, built a payload and then petitioned our contacts at the Civil Aviation Authority for a fast turnaround on clearance to launch.

 Three days after we were asked to join the cause, we were livestreaming the release of our payload on Twitter to be swiftly uploaded on Reddit.
 Thousands of fans were following the official Twitter account of the #.SaveTheExpanse campaign as we passed along updates of the payload’s journey through the stratosphere, past the Armstrong Limit and into Near Space.
 The payload touched down several hours later and the first image out was immediately retweeted by hundreds of followers.
 The video edit followed and was responded to not only by the show’s audience, but even members of the cast and crew.